jaderigby/jaderigby.github.io/Recipes/chicken-salad-sandwich.md

 ## Directions ##

-1. Mix together, according to taste
+1. Mix together, according to taste.

 Can season with salt and pepper.